jtriley-eth/ERC-6909/README.md

 #### allowance

-The total number of units of a token id that a spender is premitted to transfer on behalf of an owner.
+The total number of units of a token id that a spender is permitted to transfer on behalf of an owner.

 ```yaml